 - I’ve divided the presentation into 3 parts: In the first part, ... / Then in the second part, ... / Finally, I’ll go on to talk about...

 - Let me start with some general information on...

-Main body of your presentation
+Vocabulary for the main body of your presentation

 - Now let’s move to the first part of the presentation,

 - So, first